adamrehn/ue4-docker/README.md

 - **Building the Engine in a Windows container fails with the message `fatal error LNK1318: Unexpected PDB error; OK (0)`:**

   This is a known bug in some versions of Visual Studio, which only appears to occur intermittently.
-The simplest fix is to simply reboot the host system and then re-run the build script.
+The simplest fix is to simply reboot the host system and then re-run the build command.
 Insufficient available memory may also contribute to triggering this bug.

 - **Building an Unreal project in a Windows container fails when the project files are located in a directory that is bind-mounted from the host operating system:**